-An inmate may possess only one approved radio or MP3 player, and watch at a time.
-The inmate must be able to demonstrate proof of ownership.
+An inmate may possess only one approved radio or MP3 player, and The inmate must be able to demonstrate proof watch at a time. of ownership.
 An inmate who purchases a radio, MP3 player, or watch through a BOP commissary is ordinarily permitted the use of that item at any BOP institution if the inmate is later transferred.
 If the inmate is not allowed to use the radio, MP3 player, or watch at the new institution, the inmate shall be permitted to mail, at the receiving institution's expense, the item to a destination of the inmate's choice.
 Where the inmate refuses to provide a mailing address, the radio, MP3 player, and/or watch may be disposed of through approved methods, including destruction of the property.
 The MP3 player can be managed through TRU-Units.
-Ther service allows inmates to manage the player and to purchase non-explicit music.
-MP3 players are not authorized or transferrable to contract facilities.
+This service allows inmates to manage the player and to purchase non-explicit music.